 Jet.com's launch was stratospheric, but what's the story behind the hype?
-With our panel of 4 million online shoppers, Slice Intelligence can offer a precise, insightful read on what's on Jet's radar; including which headwinds it's facing, and how much runway it has as competition mounts against the biggest ecommerce players.
+With our panel of over 5 million online shoppers, Slice Intelligence can offer a precise, insightful read on what's on Jet's radar; including which headwinds it's facing, and how much runway it has as competition mounts against the biggest ecommerce players.

 This white paper answers the following questions:

 - Will Jet be able to grow sustainably?

 - Is Jet stealing business from established online retailers like Amazon and Walmart?